 When selecting accommodations, you have two choices.
 Onsite hotels are located somewhere on the nearly 13,000 acres owned by Disney Parks.
 These resorts come in three different categories known as Value, Moderate and Deluxe.

 Value room feature the lowest price tag and the slimmest set of amenities.
-Think budget motel, like Super 8, with extensive theming and features geared toward the young at heart.
+Think budget motel, several steps above a Super 8, thanks to always clean accommodations and extensive theming geared toward the young at heart.

 Moderate resorts, such as Port Orleans Riverside or Caribbean Beach Resort, blend some of the budget-friendly aspects of the Value resorts with a slightly elevated feel.
-Rooms still open directly onto exterior walkways as you would expect from a wallet-friendly motel, but you can expect more space and a slightly more upgraded feel to the furnishings and in-room amenities.
+Rooms still open directly onto exterior walkways as you would expect from a wallet-friendly motel, but you can expect more space and a slightly more upgraded touch to the furnishings and in-room amenities.
+Grounds are usually expansive and beautifully manicured, providing a respite from the rest of the world.

 Inhabiting the top-tier of the Disney hotel experience are Deluxe Resorts.
 Hotels in this category include the flagship Grand Floridian and the African-themed Animal Kingdom Lodge.

 All Deluxe Resorts feature upscale theming, larger rooms, and a true hotel experience.
-Unfortunately, they have the price tag to match the extended amenities set, with rack rates averaging around $500 a night.
+Unfortunately, they have the price tag to match the extended amenity set, with rack rates averaging around $500 a night.

-For one thing, if the hotel does not provide transportation to the parks, you’ll need a car.
-If you fly into Orlando from your home base, that means a car rental, adding extra cost to your vacation bill.
+For one thing, if the hotel does not provide transportation to the parks, you’ll need a car or to order a rideshare.
+Both add extra cost to your vacation bill.
 You’ll also be charged a parking fee each day when you drive to the parks, an expense that adds up quickly.
+Some resorts also assess a resort fee to cover things like hotel wi-fi, as well as nightly charges to park a car.
+If staying offsite, be sure to understand all additional fees the hotel will assess you at checkout before booking.

 Advanced preparation is necessary—that’s what you need to know before you go to Disney World.
-FastPass+ reservations, currently suspended due to the COVID-19 social distancing measures, allow you to skip the regular queue, but you’ll need to book your ride time in advance.
+Multipass reservations, allow you to skip the regular queue, but you’ll need to book your ride time in advance.
 Likewise, those always-popular character meals will likely require an advanced dining reservation.

 Here are some deadlines you should know before you go to Disney World:

-Advanced dining reservations Begin 60 days before the start of your trip (previously 180) for guests staying at a Disney World resort.
+• Advanced dining reservations: The booking window for Disney World resort guests opens 60 days before the start of your trip (previously 180) and can be made for the length of your stay.
 If you’re staying offsite, you can begin booking 60 days before each day of your trip.

-Disney World resort package final payment 30 days prior to arrival
+• Disney World resort package final payment: Final package payments are due 30 days prior to arrival.

 You Might Just Need an Itinerary